The Ginger Arms Ordering System

 Context

-I built a lightweight ordering system for my home bar project, The Ginger Arms — not as a technical exercise, but to improve the guest experience and reduce friction while hosting.
+As the space evolved, I built a lightweight ordering system; not as a technical exercise, but to improve flow, reduce friction while hosting, and create a more intentional guest experience.

-The aim was to create something that felt like a real venue experience, without introducing complexity or ongoing maintenance overhead.
+The system needed to feel like a real venue experience, without introducing complexity or ongoing maintenance overhead.

 Guest-facing ordering interface for The Ginger Arms